Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">3/20/2024</td>
+<td align="center">3/22/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/bottom-tier-character-tomozaki/episode-10-the-patterns-carved-into-the-stone-tablet-are-connected-to-the-mysteries-of-the-world-924644">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/the-wrong-way-to-use-healing-magic/episode-10-unhinged-the-black-knight-appears-924703">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Roles are assigned in the class play, and Kikuchi goes in a new direction while<br>revising her script; as research, she wants to know more about Hinami.</p>
+<p align="center">Usato, Kazuki, and Suzune finally set foot on their first battlefield.
+The conflict is harrowing<br>enough as it is for all of them, but reports of a terrifying foe among<br>the demon army have Usato in particular shaking in his boots...</p>
 </td>
 </tr>
 </table>